 Standard wrap models are 100% cotton, but others may be made from other fibres including wool, linen, silk, hemp, bamboo and more.
 Different fibres will give a slightly different carrying experience and some people find certain blends more comfortable than others.
-The Library has examples of woven wraps with the following different fibres: cotton, linen, bamboo, silk and hemp (plus also a merino wool blend for demonstration only).

 We’d recommend starting with a ‘standard stripes’ twill weave design of any of the main brands and would suggest that you initially go for whatever you like the look of most as that will make the most difference to how much you like using it!

 ‘Gauze’ wraps are woven from much thinner threads and materials.
-They are often lighter to wear, but some users can feel that they can be more difficult to tie comfortabley with heavier babies and toddlers.
+They are often lighter to wear, but some users can feel that they can be more difficult to tie comfortably with heavier babies and toddlers.

 Pros: Same wrap can be used from birth to toddler and with any sized adult; a wide range of different tying methods to suit different adults and children; shorter lengths are easy and quick to use for front, back and hip carries; most adaptable and versatile carrier option; very ergonomic for baby and parent; can be easier for safe back carries than other carrier types; attractive designs; can also be used as a blanket, hammock, scarf etc when no longer needed for carrying.